UCL-ARC/terraform-cloudflare-arc-dns/README.md

 ## Contributing

-- Fork this repository and create a branch
+- Fork this repository and create a branch.
 - Use the `[issue-type]-[issue-number]-[issue-title]` branching convention and favour short-lived branches.
 - Raise Pull Requests (PR) against `main` for review.
 - The person approving the review is responsible for merging and deleting the